-There is a new application process for requesting access to the confidential (internal) Survey of Consumer Finances (SCF) data.
-The Foundations for Evidence-Based Policymaking Act of 2018 calls for the Federal government to establish a standard application process (SAP) through which agencies; the Congressional Budget Office; state, local, and tribal governments; researchers; and other individuals, as appropriate, may apply for access to confidential microdata.
-In response, the federal statistical system is developing the SAP Portal at https://www.ResearchDataGov.org.
+There is a new application process for requesting access to the internal Survey of Consumer Finances (SCF) data.
+The Foundations for Evidence-Based Policymaking Act of 2018 called for the Federal government to establish a standard application process (SAP) through which agencies, the Congressional Budget Office, State, local, and Tribal governments, researchers, and other individuals, as appropriate, may apply for access to confidential microdata.
+In response, the federal statistical system developed the SAP Portal at www.researchdatagov.org.

-The SAP Portal is a web-based data catalog and common application that will serve as a "front door" to apply for confidential data from any of the 16 principal federal statistical agencies and units for evidence-building purposes.
-Users with questions, applications, or arrangements for use of restricted-use data should contact the Federal Reserve Board Microeconomic Surveys Unit directly at [email protected].
+The SAP Portal provides prospective applicants with a comprehensive metadata catalog for over 1,300 confidential data assets from the federal statistical agencies and accepts applications requesting access to these assets.
+Users with questions applications or arrangements for use of restricted-use SCF data should contact the Federal Reserve Board Microeconomic Surveys Unit directly at [email protected].